 |Total Annual Fund Operating Expenses after Fee Waiver and Expense Reimbursement||0.65%|

-Saturna Capital, the Fund's adviser, has committed through March 31, 2021, to waive fees and/or reimburse expenses to the extent necessary to ensure that the Fund's net operating expenses, excluding brokerage commissions, interest, taxes, and extraordinary expenses do not exceed the net operating expense ratio of 0.65%.
+2 The adviser has committed through March 31, 2024, to waive fees and/or reimburse expenses to the extent necessary to ensure that the Fund’s net operating expenses, excluding brokerage commissions, interest, taxes, and extraordinary expenses, do not exceed the net operating expense ratio of 0.65%.
 This expense limitation agreement may be changed or terminated only with approval of the Board of Trustees.

 When you buy shares through a financial intermediary, that intermediary may charge a transaction fee or commission which is not reflected in the expenses table.
 Purchases and redemptions of Fund shares will be made at the daily net asset value established by the Fund (before imposition of a commission).

 The minimum initial investment is $1,000 (for tax-sheltered accounts, there is no minimum).

 Market risk: The value of the Fund’s shares rises and falls as the market value of the securities in which the Fund invests goes up and down.
 Consider investing in the Fund only if you are willing to accept the risk that you may lose money.
 Fund share prices, yields, and total returns will change with the fluctuations in the securities markets as well as the fortunes of the industries and companies in which the Fund invests.

 Interest rate risk: Changes in interest rates impact prices of fixed-income and related investments.
 When interest rates rise, the value of fixed-income investments (paying a lower rate of interest) generally will fall.
 Investments with shorter terms may have less interest rate risk, but generally have lower returns and, because of the more frequent maturity dates, may involve higher re-investment costs.